-Common Data Sets (CDS): The Common Data Set is a set of common definitions for regularly-collected data elements that is used by a large group of institutions to assist in comparisons.
+Common Data Sets (CDS): The Common Data Set is a set of common definitions for regularly-collected data elements that are used by a large group of institutions to assist in comparisons.

 Drake Student Survey (DSS): Drake Student Surveys ascertain the perceptions of Drake students about various dimensions of their Drake experience.

-Multi-Institutional Study of Leadership (MSL): This survey explores the influences of higher education on students’ leadership development and examine the influences of college experiences on leadership-related outcomes.
+Multi-Institutional Study of Leadership (MSL): This survey explores the influences of higher education on students’ leadership development and examines the influences of college experiences on leadership-related outcomes.

 National Survey of Student Engagement (NSSE): A national project that examines first-year and senior student participation in programs and activities that institutions provide for their learning and personal development.
 The results provide an estimate of how undergraduates spend their time and what they gain from attending college.